Efficient Multitask Feature and Relationship Learning: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

 In machine learning the goal is often to train predictive models for one or more tasks of interest.
 Making accurate predictions relies heavily on the existence of labeled data for the desired tasks.
 However, in real-world problems data is often hard to acquire (e.g., medical domains) or expensive to label (e.g., image segmentation).
 For many tasks, this makes it impractical or impossible to collect large volumes of labeled data.
-Multitask learning is a learning paradigm that aims to improve generalization performance in a learning task, by learning models for multiple related tasks simultaneously.
-It has received considerable interest in the past decades~\citep{caruana1997multitask,evgeniou2004regularized,argyriou2007spectral, argyriou2008convex,kato2008multi,liu2009multi,jacob2009clustered,zhang2010convex,zhang2010learning, chen2011integrating,chen2012learning,li2015multi,jawanpuria2015efficient,adel2017unsupervised}.
+Multitask learning is a sub-problem of the general transfer learning paradigm that aims to improve generalization performance in a learning task, by learning models for multiple related tasks simultaneously.
+It has received considerable interest in the past decades~\citep{caruana1997multitask,evgeniou2004regularized,argyriou2007spectral, argyriou2008convex,kato2008multi,liu2009multi,jacob2009clustered,zhang2010convex,zhang2010learning, chen2011integrating,chen2012learning,li2015multi,jawanpuria2015efficient,adel2017unsupervised,zhao2017multiple,zhao2018adversarial,zhao2019learning,zhao2019deep}.
 One of the underlying assumptions behind many multitask learning algorithms is that the tasks are related to each other.
 Hence, a key question is how to define the notion of task relatedness, and how to capture it in the learning formulation.
 A common assumption is that tasks can be described by weight vectors, and that they are sampled from a shared prior distribution over their space~\citep{liu2009multi,zhang2010convex,zhang2010multi}.
 Another strand of work assumes common feature representations to be shared among multiple tasks, and the goal is to learn the shared representation as well as task-specific parameters simultaneously~\citep{thrun1996explanation,caruana1997multitask,evgeniou2007multi,argyriou2008convex}.
 Moreover, when structure about multiple tasks is available, e.g., task-specific descriptors~\citep{bonilla2007kernel} or a task similarity graph~\citep{evgeniou2004regularized}, regularizers can often be incorporated into the learning formulation to penalize hypotheses that are not consistent with the given structure.
+Very recently, \citet{sener2018multi} tackle the problem of multitask learning from the perspective of multi-objective optimization.
+Specifically, this work aims to find a Pareto-optimal solution for the multi-objective function defined by multiple tasks, and proposes to use Frank-Wolfe algorithm to find gradient update for shared parameters.

 There have been several attempts to improve predictions by either learning the relationships between different tasks~\citep{zhang2010convex}, or by exploiting the relationships between different features~\citep{argyriou2008convex}.
 In this paper we consider a multiconvex framework for multitask learning that improves predictions over tabula rasa learning by assuming that all the task vectors are sampled from a common matrix-variate normal prior.
 The framework, known as MTFRL~\citep{zhang2010learning}, learns the relationships both between tasks and between features simultaneously via two covariance matrices, i.e., the feature covariance matrix and the task covariance matrix.
 In this context, learning multiple tasks corresponds to estimating a matrix of model parameters, and learning feature/task relationships corresponds to estimating the row/column covariance matrices of model parameters, respectively.
 This property is favorable for applications where we not only aim for better generalization, but also seek to have a clear understanding about the relationships among different tasks.